Linkcube/shizu-assistance-contained/README.md

 ## Using the old UI

 Changing the frontend image in `comopose.yaml` from `frontend-svelte-5` to `frontend` will use the older UI image, which currently still has most features supported.

+## Volume Migration
+Due to the DB docker volume being configured improperly, after v0.1.2 the volume mount has been corrected to `/var/lib/postgresql/data`.
+In order to preserve data across this, before updating you will need to run the following steps:
+- Dump the current DB to the existing volume `/data/postgres`. `pg_dump -F c -d shizu_db -f /data/postgres/db.dump` should work.
+- Verify the `db.dump` file is present in your docker volume, then add another volume to the DB container in docker-compose which will be the temporary dir to keep this `db.dump`.
+- Destroy and rebuild both image and container for db.
+- Copy your `db.dump` file from the old volume to the new one.
+- Change the original volume mount to `/var/lib/postgresql/data`, which is what it will point to in the future.
+Make sure the existing volume is empty
+- Destory and rebuild again.
+- You should now have 2 volumes, one being your temp volume with the `db.dump` file, and the other pointing to postgresql's data folder.
+- Run `pg_restore`, i.e `pg_restore -c -F c -d shizu_db /path/to/you/db.dump`
+- Restart your backend container, and everything should be correctly restored from before the change.
+- Continue updating the software as instructed through `git pull` or copy release data.